linagora/tmail-flutter/docs/user-guide/profile.md

 ### 1. Add the forwarding addesses

 (1) Enter the email address to which you want to forward your emails.

-(2) Choose whether to keep a copy of forwarded emails in your original inbox (recommended for backup).
+(2) Choose whether to keep a copy of forwarded emails in your original inbox :
+   - When you enable this toggele, when a new email arrives in your inbox, it is automatically forwaded to the list of recipients below and the email is till in your inbox.
+This could be helpful in some cases as:
+      -  Consolidating Emails: Forward emails from multiple accounts to a central inbox for easier management.
+      -  Backup: Automatically forward emails to a backup email address
+      -  Forward emails at work to a personal mailbox in your vacation to ensure you don't lose important messages.
+      -  Handle your departure
+      - ...
+   - When you disable the toggle, when a new email from one of the recepients in the list below arrives in, it will be forwarded, it is automatically forwaded to the list of recipients below and the email is not kept in your inbox.

 (3) Click `Add recipient` buton to save your changes.

 ![image](https://github.com/linagora/tmail-flutter/assets/68209176/991f8824-a22f-4848-9efc-f3a1f9b32e43)